 The issue is gaining more attention in the industry, as an increasing number of models are equipped with hands-free technology.
 Unlike features such as tire-pressure-monitoring systems, however, hands-free communication isn’t federally mandated.
 Manufacturers have been adding the feature to improve driver safety and lessen the possibility of driver distraction as well as in response to laws in some states barring the use of handheld devices while driving.
 As of June 2011, eight states and the District of Columbia have banned the use of handheld cell phones while driving.

-, overall new-vehicle quality in 2011 is higher than it has been in the past six years.
+According to the2011 Initial Quality Study, overall new-vehicle quality in 2011 is higher than it has been in the past six years.
 In 2011, the initial quality of new vehicles averages 107 PP100, a slight improvement from 2010.
 During the past six years, the industry has improved at an average rate of 3% per year.

 Other highlights of the 2011 IQS include: